What is Data Strategy?

 Finding the right balance between the two approaches is critical—you may even want to adopt a hybrid approach that combines the strengths of both.
 You can centralise core data management functions, and at the same time, allow decentralised teams to manage their own specific data needs.

 Data strategy is iterative: it evolves as your business evolves.
-But by following the three best practices below, you can begin building a foundation for long-term success.
+But by following the five best practices below, you can begin building a foundation for long-term success.

 Engage your stakeholders and obtain buy-in

-Your key stakeholders need to be involved from the beginning.
+Your key stakeholders must be involved from the beginning.
 By communicating the goals and expected benefits, leadership will understand what you’re trying to accomplish, and they’ll be more inclined to provide the needed support and resources needed to bring your strategy to life.

 Establish clear data ownership and accountability